The Harris’ of Norway Bay

 What a great time at the Bay!
 Trophies & banners,tournaments & regattas, swimming & tennis , dances , BBQ’s and parties – all activities engaged by the eight children - Michael Donnie Paul Randy Peter Anne Julie & David.
 Despite the dominance of boys in the family, guess who were the ones to win the George Hermans’ Regatta Trophy - Anne & Julie !

 Phyllis & Ray died within several months of each other.
 Phyllis in December, 1999 Ray in April, 2000.
 They are buried in the Norway Bay Cemetery.
 Their family legacy still lives on at the Bay - through their grandchildren and great grandchildren who now rent & own cottages.
 On a hot summer day, the kids dart down the footpath from Phyllis Avenue to the beach at the river.
-The Harris children take delight in standing at the top of the hill to shout – ‘See You At The Beach ‘ - a tradition that has been in existence now for some 70 years .The expression has been forever inscribed on the family monument within an eye’s glance of the cottage beside the cemetery - in the shadow of the mighty pines of Norway Bay.
+The Harris children take delight in standing at the top of the hill to shout – ‘See You At The Beach ‘ - a tradition that has been in existence now for over 70 years .The expression has been forever inscribed on the family monument within an eye’s glance of the cottage beside the cemetery - in the shadow of the mighty pines of Norway Bay.